 Start by browsing the publisher’s website to see if they offer a way to pitch an article or make a contribution.
 If they don’t have any information on how to do so, turn to Twitter or LinkedIn and try to find out who the editors are.
 From there, you can use a tool to help you find each editor’s email address, which you’ll use to introduce yourself and get your foot in the door.

-Here’s a nice trick that will help you speed up the process of checking to see if a publisher accepts guest posts.
-You can use the Google “OR” operator along with the “site:” operator in your search query to see if a specific domain has a page about guest posts or on how to become a contributor.
+Here’s a nice trick that will help you speed up the process of checking to see if a publisher accept guest posts.
+You can use the Google “OR” operator along with the “site:” operator in your search query to see if a specific domain has a page about accept guest posts or on how to become a contributor.

 I’ve got a screenshot of an example search query here so you can see how it’s done.
 I tried this search query for VentureBeat.com and the first result in Google was Venturebeat.com’s guest submissions page.
 Clicking that link takes you to a page that provides instructions on how to get in touch with editors at VentureBeat, so that’d be a promising next step to take.